How to reduce workers compensation claims? Updated February 2021

 3. HAVING A POST-ACCIDENT RELIEF PROCEDURE IN PLACE

-Although having a safe work environment can reduce the chances of mishaps at the workplace but it is not the ultimate solution and accidents will still happen.
+Although having a safe work environment can reduce the chances of mishaps at the workplace it is not the ultimate solution and accidents will still happen.
 If so, then we move on from prevention to containment.

-Having a post-accident relief procedure is a way to contain the situation once an accident has occurred and prevented the situation from spiraling out of control.
+Having a post-accident relief procedure is a way to contain the situation once an accident has occurred and prevent the situation from spiraling out of control.
 This is done so that the damages are as little as possible.

-If your workplace has an emergency response team, a telephone line to connect to that team, first-aid kits at hand, medics or medicine practitioners ready to be deployed and then an accident occurs at your workplace then there are good chances that the injured person can be given immediate treatment which in turn will prevent things from going south.
+If your workplace has an emergency response team, a telephone line to connect to that team, first-aid kits at hand, and medics or medicine practitioners ready to be deployed and then an accident occurs at your workplace then there are good chances that the injured person can be given immediate treatment which in turn will prevent things from going south.

 4. AVAILABILITY OF LIGHT DUTY OPTIONS

-If the injury or affliction that your workers sustained was not catastrophic for him physically or mentally or assuming that he was severely afflicted but received immediate and effective emergency relief then in that case, if you have the option of light-duty in place then you can easily get away without bringing a Workers’ Compensation Claim upon you.
+If the injury or affliction that your worker sustained was not catastrophic for him physically or mentally or assuming that he was severely afflicted but received immediate and effective emergency relief then in that case, if you have the option of light-duty in place you can easily get away without bringing a Workers’ Compensation Claim upon you.

 A Workers’ Compensation Claim is usually filed when the worker is unable to work anymore.
 But if he shows up to work then that Workers’ Compensation Claim cannot be filed.
 Assigning the injured employee to a light-duty task will make sure that the employee still shows up to work or is working.